Every successful restaurant has one thing in common: they know exactly who they are serving.

 • Values: Are they eco-conscious, looking for sustainable and local ingredients?

-• Lifestyle Choices: Do they prefer fast, casual meals or long, social dining experiences?
+• Lifestyle Choices: Do they prefer fast, casual meals, long, social dining experiences, or a lively atmosphere?

 Behavioral Factors: How Do Your Customers Dine?